ashleyjelks/foundation-takehome/README.md

 4. Select Sign Message to trigger the verifcation flow and view your wallet's account details.

-Here's what I'd continue to work on if I had more time:
+It's pretty bare bones, but here's what I'd continue to work on if I wanted to expand on this project:

 - Using Tailwind, Styled Components or some other sort of CSS framework instead of how I handled styling (all inline styling)
 - Handle form validation with react-hooks-form instead of manually via state